-Green Templeton College is establishing a new Advanced Studies Centre (ASC) which will create enhanced study, learning and meeting spaces for College members at the Woodstock Road site.
+GTC's Advanced Studies Centre (ASC) provides enhanced study, learning and meeting spaces for College members at the Woodstock Road site.

-This phase will see the integration of library and information technology services into a unified Library and Learning Resources Centre in the ground floor and basement of the Walton Building.
+College Library and information technology are integrated in the Library and Learning Resources Centre in the ground floor and lower ground floor of the Walton Building.

-The 'medical' and 'management' collections - which are currently separate - will be merged and a single catalogue (also incorporating the collection at the Osler-McGovern Centre, curated by GTC at 13 Norham Gardens) will be created, in union with the University's cataloguing system.
+The library service supports College members across the full disciplinary range of programmes studied at GTC.
+A single catalogue of the medical and management collections - incorporating the collection at the Osler-McGovern Centre, curated by GTC at 13 Norham Gardens - has been created, in union with the University's cataloguing system.

-Other academic facilities are also being improved and refurbished, including the E P Abraham Lecture and its entry lobby in the Walton Building, the Rotunda, and the Hayloft above the Stables Bar.
+The ASC also includes the newly-refurbished E P Abraham Lecture and its entry lobby in the Walton Building, the Rotunda, and the Hayloft above the Stables Bar.

-The former Management Library will become the Kawasaki Room, an elegant seminar room overlooking the garden; the former medicine Library will become the Judith Folk Templeton Room, a secure study for the use of Fellows working regularly on site, as well as the growing number of academic visitors and College-appointed Junior Research Fellows, and an open access group and individual work room will be sited in the current Per Saugham Reading Room.
+Further facilities in Observer's House and the east wing of the Radcliffe Observatory include the Kawasaki Room, an elegant seminar room overlooking the garden, and the Judith Folk Templeton Room, a secure study for the use of Fellows working regularly on site, as well as the growing number of academic visitors and College-appointed Junior Research Fellows.
+The Per Saugman Room is an open access group and individual work room.

-Regular updates about the progress of the ASC project are available to download in PDF format here:
+Regular updates about the progress of the ASC project during its development in 2012-2013 are available to download in PDF format here: